easeway/go-cliview/README.md

 				// path for "Jack" is 'tree:val:root/key1/0/name',
 				// path for "Alice" is 'tree:val:root/key1/1/name',
 				// path for "key1" is 'tree:key:root/key1'
+				//
+				// if you don't know how to format, simply call chained "formatter"
+				// return formatter(class, data, nil)
+				//
+				// When class is 'tree:key:...', it is used for filtering keys rather than renaming keys
+				// (renaming keys should use Styler).
+If an empty string is returned, the key is skipped.
 				...
 			},
 			Styler: func (class, text string, data interface{}) string {